OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 ![Creating a new CSV Mapper](assets/csv-mappers-create.png)

 Then, you need to create every representation, one per entity and relationship type represented in the CSV file.
-Click the __+__ button to add an empty representation in the list, and click on the chevron to expand the section and configure the representation.
+Click on the __+__ button to add an empty representation in the list, and click on the chevron to expand the section and configure the representation.

 Depending on the entity type, the form will show you the fields that are either required (input outlined in red) or optional.
 For each field, set the corresponding column mapping (the letter-based index of the column in the CSV table, as presented in common spreadsheet tools).

-References to other entities shall be picked from the list of all other representations already defined earlier in the mapper.
+References to other entities should be picked from the list of all other representations already defined earlier in the mapper.

 You can do the same for all the relationships between entities that might be defined in this particular CSV file structure.